apache/tvm/go/README.md

 ## TODO

-Function registration API are exposed via swig but not tested.
+Function registration API are not implemented.